slerman12/UnifiedML/README.md

 conda activate ML
 ```

-Optionally, for GPU support, install Pytorch with CUDA from https://pytorch.org/get-started/locally/.
+Optionally, for GPU support, you may need to install Pytorch with CUDA from https://pytorch.org/get-started/locally/.

 [comment]: <> (```console)